nilayspshah/sq-hive-api-docs/source/index.html.md

 # Webhooks

 ## Portal
 You can setup webhook, via the portal.
 To access the webportal, user name and password will be shared with you during onboarding.
-You can access the portal using this link [hive-dev-portal.scoutquest.in](hive-dev-portal.scoutquest.in)
+You can access the portal using this link [dashboard.hive.scoutquest.in](dashboard.hive.scoutquest.in)

 # Examples for Instrument Update Messages